daominah/hello_go/questions.md

 }
 ````

-#### 2. App can exit with active goroutines
+#### 2. App can exit with running goroutines

-Fix the following code to get "sum: 10" on stdout
+Fix the following code to get result on stdout

 ````go
 package main